petrockblog/PowerBlock-Emteria/readme.md

 2. When you have installed the SDK Platform Tools, you need to set the variable `ADB_TOOL` in the file `installDriver.bat` to the correct path of your ADB installation.

-3. Furtheremore, you need to set the variable `IP_OF_DEVICE`in the file `installDriver.bat` to the correct IP address of your device.
+3. Furthermore, you need to set the variable `IP_OF_DEVICE`in the file `installDriver.bat` to the correct IP address of your device.

 4. You need to enable 'Enable ADB over Ethernet' in your Emteria installation: Open 'Settings', 'Emteria'.
 Activate the option 'Enable ADB over Ethernet'.

 ## Installation Instructions

-1. If you have not done so already, make sure to do all the described steps from the Section __"Pre-Requesites"__ above.
+1. If you have not done so already, make sure to do all the described steps from the Section __"Pre-Requisites"__ above.

 2. Execute the batch file `installDriver.bat`.